MovingBlocks/legacy-website/_posts/2021-06-01-teraspotlight-gsoc-2021-project-presentation.md

   </div>

   The second part of Yash's project will entail re-designing and improving the module site.
-  Amongst others, improving blog and module search, user experience and overhauling the gallery will be working items.
+  Amongst others, improving blog and module search, user experience and overhauling the gallery will be items to work on.
   Furthermore, as a special goodie for current and future blog post authors, Yash will work on automated preview image generation especially for our recurring blog post series "TeraSaturday" and "TeraSpotlight".
   The idea for this is to leverage in-game screenshots for the gallery, but also for blog post preview images, by adding a text overlay based on the blog post tag and number.